-Cosmopolis reminded me a little of Holy Motors – another artsy limo ride through symbolic streets.
-Unfortunately this time the traffic is worse and there are more potholes.
+Cosmopolis reminded me a little of Holy Motors, another artsy limo ride through symbolic streets.
+Unfortunately, this time the traffic is worse and there are more potholes.
 With a script full of semi-poetic political screed, it’s something of a high concept “bottle show” relying on claustrophobic interiors, heavy-handed metaphor, and archetypal characters to paint an unsubtly veiled portrait of class warfare.
-The largely unpronounceable script, while enlivened occasionally by inspired turns of phrase, gives the cast fits – especially the wooden Pattinson, who struggles to carry the day.
+The largely unpronounceable script, while enlivened occasionally by inspired turns of phrase, gives the cast fits, especially the wooden Pattinson, who struggles to carry the day.
 Only heavy hitters like Samantha Morton and especially Paul Giamatti (who arrives, like the cavalry, to rescue the film in its dying moments) come off well.
-At its best, it produces some mildly interesting sociopolitical commentary, a wonky, sideways time capsule of early 21st century capitalism.
+At its best, it produces mildly interesting sociopolitical commentary, a wonky, sideways time capsule of early twenty-first century capitalism.
 But at its worst, it plays like an election cycle Facebook argument between informed but unconstructively ranting political opponents.